 Kavli Astrophysics Postdoctoral Fellowship

 Kavli IPMU is an international research institute in Japan with English as its official language.
 The goal of the institute is to explore fundamental laws of the Universe from a synergistic perspective of mathematics, physics, and astronomy.
 Kavli IPMU is one of the leading institutions of the Hyper Suprime-Cam (HSC) Survey, a 300-night Subaru campaign that began in March 2014.
 Kavli IPMU is also leading the development of the Prime Focus Spectrograph (PFS), which will conduct a BAO, high-z galaxy, and galactic archeology survey after the completion of the HSC program.
-Kavli IPMU is a full member of SDSS-III and -IV and iPTF.
+Kavli IPMU is a full member of SDSS-III and -IV.

 KIAA is located on the historic grounds of Peking University in China, has English as the working language, and regularly sponsors thematic workshops and conferences to provide a platform for national and international scientific exchanges.
 Astronomy at PKU includes 25 faculty, 30 postdoctoral fellows, 60 graduate students, 120 undergraduates, and many visiting scholars.
 KIAA has priority access to a wide range of domestic and international telescopes and to domestic supercomputing facilities.

 This year, we are considering applications with Kavli IPMU as the host for the first two years.
 Therefore, applicants should send a cover letter, CV, publication list, and a 3-page research plan to Kavli IPMU before the deadline of December 1.
 Kavli IPMU submissions should be uploaded at <https://academicjobsonline.org/ajo/fellowship/11973/apply>.
 Applicants should also arrange for at least three confidential letters of recommendation to be uploaded at AcademicJobsOnline.org.